 The body of the BX-1 Rogue uses an inverted Porro prism, which is why it looks so compact and small.
 There is no protective rubber, but the body is made out of high-grade aluminum that will resist cracking and breaking.
 They still can break easier than other models, so you will likely be making use of the lifetime warranty over the course of owning this product.

-If your required characteristics for binoculars is that they be lightweight and compact, then The BX-1 Rogue is going to be a great choice for you.
+If your required characteristics for binoculars are that they are lightweight and compact, then The BX-1 Rogue is going to be a great choice for you.
 Even though they are small, they do not skimp on adjustable features of lens quality, making them an ideal choice for hobbyists and hunters alike.

 - BAK-4 Prism System